netboxlabs/netbox-proxmox-automation/README.md

 As noted [here](#initial-configuration-flask-application-python), you will need to have a running Flask application *before* you can start handling events (i.e. object changes) inside of NetBox.

 `example-netbox-webhook-flask-app` implements a catch-all for virtual machine events that happen in NetBox.
-Events will call the webhook, and in turn the webhook will discern what changed, and how to implement these changes by way of automating these changes in Proxmox.
+Events will call the webhook, and in turn the webhook will discern what changed, and how to implement these changes by way of Proxmox automation via its API.